-Gregory B. Peters 58 1993 Mr. Peters has served as managing general partner of Lake Champlain Capital Management, LLC, since April 2001.
-Since April 1988, Mr. Peters has also served as managing general partner of Vermont Venture Capital Partners, L.P., which is the general partner of The Vermont Venture Capital Fund, L.P., a venture capital management company.
-Since July 1986, Mr. Peters has also served as general partner of North Atlantic Capital Partners, L.P., which is the general partner of North Atlantic Venture Fund, L.P.
+Gregory B. Peters 59 1993 Mr. Peters has served as managing general partner of Lake Champlain Capital Management, LLC, since April 2001.
+From April 1988 until March 2001, Mr. Peters served as managing general partner of Vermont Venture Capital Partners, L.P., which is the general partner of The Vermont Venture Capital Fund, L.P., a venture capital management company.
+From July 1986 until March 2001, Mr. Peters also served as general partner of North Atlantic Capital Partners, L.P., which is the general partner of North Atlantic Venture Fund, L.P.
 From July 1986 to March 2001, Mr. Peters also served as vice president of North Atlantic Capital Corporation, a venture capital management company.
-Mr. Peters holds a Bachelor of Arts from Harvard College and a Master of Business Administration from the Harvard Graduate School of Business Administration. † # + Joseph G. Doody 51 2004 Mr. Doody has served as President, North American Delivery, Staples, Inc. since 1998.
+Mr. Peters holds a Bachelor of Arts from Harvard College and a Master of Business Administration from the Harvard Graduate School of Business Administration.
+Mr. Peters has been designated as the lead outside director of the board † # Joseph G. Doody 52 2004 Mr. Doody has served as President, North American Delivery, Staples, Inc. since 1998.
 From 1974 to 1998, Mr. Doody held several managerial positions with the Eastman Kodak Company, serving in his last role as General Manager and Vice President, North America, Office Imaging.
 Mr. Doody earned his MBA at Simon School of Business, University of Rochester, and his BS in Economics from State University of New York at Brockport.